nsrau/azure-docs.it-it/articles/sql-database/sql-database-vnet-service-endpoint-rule-powershell.md

 1. Creare un *endpoint del servizio virtuale* di Microsoft Azure nella subnet.
 2. Aggiungere l'endpoint al firewall del server di database SQL di Azure per creare una *regola di rete virtuale*.

-Le motivazioni per la creazione di una regola sono illustrate in: [endpoint del servizio virtuale per il database SQL di Azure][sql-db-vnet-service-endpoint-rule-overview-735r].
+Your motivations for creating a rule are explained in: [Virtual Service endpoints for Azure SQL Database][sql-db-vnet-service-endpoint-rule-overview-735r].

 > [!TIP]
 > Se si necessita semplicemente di valutare o aggiungere l'endpoint del servizio virtuale *nome del tipo* per il database SQL alla subnet, è possibile passare direttamente a uno [script di PowerShell più diretto](#a-verify-subnet-is-endpoint-ps-100).

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]

 > [!IMPORTANT]
-> Il modulo Azure Resource Manager di PowerShell è ancora supportato dal database SQL di Azure, ma tutte le attività di sviluppo future sono per il modulo AZ.
-SQL.
-Per questi cmdlet, vedere [AzureRM.
-SQL](https://docs.microsoft.com/powershell/module/AzureRM.Sql/).
-Gli argomenti per i comandi nel modulo AZ e nei moduli AzureRm sono sostanzialmente identici.
+> The PowerShell Azure Resource Manager module is still supported by Azure SQL Database, but all future development is for the Az.Sql module.
+For these cmdlets, see [AzureRM.Sql](https://docs.microsoft.com/powershell/module/AzureRM.Sql/).
+The arguments for the commands in the Az module and in the AzureRm modules are substantially identical.

 ## <a name="major-cmdlets"></a>Cmdlet principali

-In questo articolo viene enfatizzato il cmdlet **New-AzSqlServerVirtualNetworkRule** che aggiunge l'endpoint della subnet all'elenco di controllo di accesso (ACL) del server di database SQL di Azure, creando così una regola.
+This article emphasizes the **New-AzSqlServerVirtualNetworkRule** cmdlet that adds the subnet endpoint to the access control list (ACL) of your Azure SQL Database server, thereby creating a rule.

-Nell'elenco seguente viene illustrata la sequenza di altri cmdlet *principali* che è necessario eseguire per preparare la chiamata a **New-AzSqlServerVirtualNetworkRule**.
+The following list shows the sequence of other *major* cmdlets that you must run to prepare for your call to **New-AzSqlServerVirtualNetworkRule**.
 In questo articolo queste chiamate si verificano nello [Script 3 "Regola di rete virtuale"](#a-script-30):

-1. [New-AzVirtualNetworkSubnetConfig](https://docs.microsoft.com/powershell/module/az.network/new-azvirtualnetworksubnetconfig): crea un oggetto subnet.
+1. [New-AzVirtualNetworkSubnetConfig](https://docs.microsoft.com/powershell/module/az.network/new-azvirtualnetworksubnetconfig): Creates a subnet object.
-2. [New-AzVirtualNetwork](https://docs.microsoft.com/powershell/module/az.network/new-azvirtualnetwork): crea la rete virtuale, assegnando la subnet.
+2. [New-AzVirtualNetwork](https://docs.microsoft.com/powershell/module/az.network/new-azvirtualnetwork): Creates your virtual network, giving it the subnet.
-3. [Set-AzVirtualNetworkSubnetConfig](https://docs.microsoft.com/powershell/module/az.network/Set-azVirtualNetworkSubnetConfig): assegna un endpoint del servizio virtuale alla subnet.
+3. [Set-AzVirtualNetworkSubnetConfig](https://docs.microsoft.com/powershell/module/az.network/Set-azVirtualNetworkSubnetConfig): Assigns a Virtual Service endpoint to your subnet.
-4. [Set-AzVirtualNetwork](https://docs.microsoft.com/powershell/module/az.network/Set-azVirtualNetwork): Salva in modo permanente gli aggiornamenti apportati alla rete virtuale.
+4. [Set-AzVirtualNetwork](https://docs.microsoft.com/powershell/module/az.network/Set-azVirtualNetwork): Persists updates made to your virtual network.
-5. [New-AzSqlServerVirtualNetworkRule](https://docs.microsoft.com/powershell/module/az.sql/new-azsqlservervirtualnetworkrule): dopo che la subnet è un endpoint, aggiunge la subnet come regola della rete virtuale nell'ACL del server di database SQL di Azure.
+5. [New-AzSqlServerVirtualNetworkRule](https://docs.microsoft.com/powershell/module/az.sql/new-azsqlservervirtualnetworkrule): After your subnet is an endpoint, adds your subnet as a virtual network rule, into the ACL of your Azure SQL Database server.
    - Questo cmdlet offre il parametro **-IgnoreMissingVNetServiceEndpoint**, a partire dal modulo PowerShell di Azure RM versione 5.1.1.

 ## <a name="prerequisites-for-running-powershell"></a>Prerequisiti per l'esecuzione di PowerShell

-- È già possibile accedere ad Azure, ad esempio tramite la [portale di Azure][http-azure-portal-link-ref-477t].
+- You can already log in to Azure, such as through the [Azure portal][http-azure-portal-link-ref-477t].
 - È già possibile eseguire script di PowerShell.

 > [!NOTE]